The Public Competition Enforcement Review: Colombia

-- refraining from producing a good or service, or affecting its production levels;
+- refraining from producing goods or services, or affecting their production levels;

-- bid rigging or having the effect of distributing contract awards of competitions, or setting terms of the request for proposals (RFP) for both public and private processes; and
+- bid rigging or effectively distributing the awards of contracts in competitions, or setting terms for requests for proposals (RFPs) for both public and private processes; and

-- preventing third parties from accessing markets or marketing channels.7
+- preventing third parties from accessing markets or marketing channels.6

-These provisions correlate with Article 101 of the Treaty on the Functioning of the European Union (TFEU), as it also enumerates the prohibited agreements that are considered in violation of free competition; however, Colombian law not only regulates restrictive agreements, it also regulates unilateral conducts as discussed in the next section.
+These provisions correspond to Article 101 of the Treaty on the Functioning of the European Union (TFEU), which also enumerates agreements that are prohibited because they restrict free competition; however, Colombian law regulates not only restrictive agreements but also unilateral conduct, as discussed in the next section.

 i Significant cases

-Since 2016, SIC has issued several major decisions against cartels in the toilet paper, baby nappies and sugar markets.
-The decisions involving toilet paper and baby nappies producers are significant, as the investigations began through the leniency programme and marked the first instance in which fines were waived due to the collaboration received during the investigation proceedings.
+Since 2016, the SIC has issued several major decisions against cartels in the toilet paper, baby nappies and sugar markets.
+The decisions involving toilet paper and baby nappy producers are significant, as the investigations were initiated through the leniency programme and marked the first instance in which fines were waived in exchange for collaboration during the investigation proceedings.

-In the Toilet Paper case, in which SIC found evidence of a price-fixing scheme, the agency levied fines against four companies and 21 individuals for a total of 185 billion Colombian pesos, while the fines against 12 sugar mills and 12 individuals that were found to have engaged in a scheme to allocate production quotas reached 260 billion Colombian pesos.
+In the Toilet Paper case, in which the SIC found evidence of a price-fixing scheme, the agency levied fines totalling 185 billion Colombian pesos against four companies and 21 individuals, with fines of 260 billion pesos imposed on 12 sugar mills and 12 individuals found to have engaged in a scheme to allocate production quotas.

 ii Trends, developments and strategies

-The Competition Law provides for possible early termination of an investigation if the offender offers sufficient guarantees (structural or behavioural) to no longer harm its competitors or consumers.9 This alternative has proven to be very effective for the early termination of anticompetitive conduct investigations, and SIC has developed specific provisions to be included in the guarantees in order to allow a close follow-up of the offender's conduct.
-However, the trend in the use of guarantees is that they have been decreasing to a point at which they are an exceptional mechanism.10 Indeed, in recent cases SIC has stated that, as a matter of public policy, guarantees will only be admitted in cases involving unilateral conducts.
+The Competition Law provides for early termination of an investigation if the offender offers sufficient guarantees (structural or behavioural) to desist from harming its competitors or consumers.8 This alternative has proven to be very effective for the early termination of anticompetitive conduct investigations, and the SIC has developed specific provisions to be included in the guarantees to allow close follow-up scrutiny of the offender's conduct.
+However, the use of guarantees has been decreasing to the extent that they are now an exceptional mechanism.9 In recent cases, the SIC has stated that, as a matter of public policy, guarantees will only be admitted in cases involving unilateral conduct.

-Under the powers granted to SIC by the Competition Law, SIC may also initiate investigations and impose sanctions on companies that do not follow its instructions, or that obstruct investigations by not allowing inspections or not furnishing the required information.
+Under the powers granted to the SIC by the Competition Law, the SIC may also initiate investigations and impose sanctions on companies that do not follow its instructions, or that obstruct investigations by refusing inspections or not furnishing required information.

 Antitrust: restrictive agreements and dominance

-Colombian law not only regulates restrictive agreements, as mentioned in Section II, it also regulates the following unilateral conducts deemed contrary to free competition per se, even in the absence of dominance: violating advertising rules contained in the Consumer Protection Statute;11 influencing a company to raise the prices of its products or services, or to desist from their intention to reduce prices; and refusing to sell or provide services to a company or discriminating against it when it may be understood as retaliation for their pricing policy.
+Colombian law regulates not only restrictive agreements (as mentioned in Section II) but also the following unilateral conduct, deemed contrary to free competition per se, even in the absence of dominance: violating advertising rules contained in the Consumer Protection Statute;10 influencing a company to raise the prices of its products or services, or to desist from its intention to reduce prices; and refusing to sell or provide services to a company or discriminating against it when it may be understood as retaliation for its pricing policy.

 The Constitution upholds free competition on principle, and mandates the government to prevent the abuse of market power in the Colombian market.
-Based on this principle, the law defines the following as abusive conduct, per se, if the offender has market power:
+On the basis of this principle, the law defines the following as abusive conduct per se if the offender has market power:

 - the reduction of prices below costs to eliminate competitors or prevent their entry or expansion;